 Tenured and tenure-track library faculty may be appointed and promoted to the ranks of assistant professor, associate professor, and professor.
-Non-tenure-track library faculty may be appointed and promoted to the ranks of lecturer I, lecturer II, and senior lecturer.
-All library faculty must hold the appropriate terminal degree, a master's degree accredited by the American Library Association (ALA).
+Non-tenure-track library faculty may be appointed and promoted to the ranks of lecturer I, lecturer II,

 The procedures for promotion and tenure for the library faculty will be the same as those procedures for other faculty.
 The responsibilities of the department chair will be fulfilled by the library director; the role of the college-level committee will be assumed by the Library Committee members (in the case of tenure, only tenured members of the Library Committee will serve); and the responsibilities of the college dean will be assumed by the Associate Provost to whom the library reports.